 The free, self-guided Austin Studio Tour – an annual Big Medium program – invites visitors to discover new artistic talent, see working studios, learn about artists' tools, techniques and inspirations, and explore galleries.
-Typically held in November, details for the 2021 Austin Studio Tour (a combination of the popular East Austin Studio Tour and West Austin Studio Tour) have not yet been announced.
+A combination of the popular East Austin Studio Tour and West Austin Studio Tour, this year's Austin Studio Tour will be held each weekend from November 5-20, 2022.

 Big Medium gallery opening.
 Credit Madeline Harvey.